Abdoubel26/us-state-lookup/readme.md

 # 🗺️ us-state-lookup

-> A lightweight, zero-dependency JavaScript utility to look up US state information seamlessly using any identifier: FIPS code, postal abbreviation, state name, or admission order.
+> A lightweight, zero-dependency TypeScript utility to look up US state information seamlessly using any identifier: FIPS code, postal abbreviation, state name, or admission order.

 ---